philjackson/wordy-date/README.md

 # wordy-date

-A library that converts a date described as a human into an actual date relative to now.
-Clojurescript or Clojure compatible.
+A clojure/clojurescript library that converts a date described as a human into an actual date relative to now.

 ## Usage